Product Stories

 Episode Highlights/Topics:

-• Technical Side: Understanding frontend programming, development helps designers
+- Technical Side: Understanding frontend programming, and how development helps designers

-• Problem-solving/Creative Skills: Enable person to use product in easy, intuitive, best way
+- Problem-solving/Creative Skills: Enable a person to use the product in an easy, intuitive, best way

-• Mistakes: SaaS founders overlook UX and don’t maintain, iterate, and improve product
+- Mistakes: SaaS founders overlook UX and don’t maintain, iterate, and improve the product

-• Onboarding Issues: Understand problem, collect metrics, product analytics, collaborate
+- Onboarding Issues: Understand the problem, collect metrics, product analytics, collaborate

-• Activation: Requires core skills of sharing, distributing, raising awareness about features
+- Activation: Requires core skills of sharing, distributing, and raising awareness about features

-• Quantitative Data: Collect, track behavioral data and feedback at scale on features
+- Quantitative Data: Collect, and track behavioral data and feedback at scale on features

 Resources/Links: